 The full significance of Pholus can perhaps be imagined best by means of its transit qualities, whereby it is clear that we have discovered only the “top of the iceberg”.
 Who knows, what else will be brought to light about Pholus?
 An other interesting matter of research would be, for example, its generations effects that are connected with its extreme speed variations and its extraordinarily variable residence times within the different signs of the zodiac.
 For instance, when at perihelion, Pholus passes cancer or leo within only two years.
 On the other hand, when at aphelion in capricorn or aquarius, it takes him 23 years to cross a sign (figure 4), i.e. more than ten times longer!
 Depending on the generation one belongs to, one will experience the opposition in the cycle of Pholus between the 13th and the 76th year of life (figure 5).
 So there is a Pholus generation that has Pholus passed through half of the house circle by the age of 13.
 Imagine the same thing for Uranus!
 What is the meaning of such extreme variations in frequency and speed of transits for the different generations?

 Well, the qualities of Pholus are so extraordinary, that there are still a lot of further questions.
-With our book on Pholus we want to show not only that Pholus is an important new astrological factor but also set a reliable corner-stone for the furthermore investigation of this particular Centaur.
+With this book on Pholus it shows not only that Pholus is an important new astrological factor but also set a reliable corner-stone for the furthermore investigation of this particular Centaur.

 There may be something to be gleaned from the Pholus discovery chart, as well.
 Pholus was 0 Leo 36 R in the 9th, in close quincunx to Mercury (29 Sagittarius 01), Mars (29 Sagittarius 59) and Ceres (0 Capricorn 56) in the 2nd.
 The quincunx IS an aspect of adjustment, and can be one of sacrifice, even of death & transformation.